WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

 * **Give them an extremely brief what and why and time - "Specify the ask"**

 **Here's a useful script to start with:**
 *We're part of a program called WitNY to get more women involved in technology, and we're doing a project about transportation in NYC.
-Can we take 2 minutes to ask you a couple questions?*
+May we take 2 minutes to ask you a couple questions about NYC [transportation/subways/buses/CitiBike/whatever is appropriate for your situation]?*

+(Then, if they say yes)

 *Thanks!*

-Write that down on your notepad.
+Write that script down on your notepad.
+You'll want to practice it and feel good about reciting it clearly and comfortably.

+(It'll get easier the more you do it!)

 ##### Take 2 minutes -- literally, I'm going to set a timer -- to think about some time(s) you've been approached on the street in New York City or somewhere else.